sstelfox/stelfox.net/content/blog/2017-12-18-cross-compiling-gentoo-for-xilinx-boards.md

 arm-xilinx-linux-gnueabi-emerge --depclean
 ```

-We now need to get the root filesystem on a live board and rebuilding
+We now need to get the root filesystem on a live board and rebuilding cleaning
-everything with the native compiler.
-I mentioned this earlier, but cross
-compiled applications can behave a little oddly (especially around floating
-point operations) and in the case of this root filesystem we at a minimum want
+up some of the mismatch package flags and irregularities introduced by the
-to fix the incorrectly built portage package so everything is usable normally.
+cross compilation process.
+At a minimum want to fix the incorrectly built
+portage package so everything is usable normally.

 Before transferring this it's a good idea to preemptively adjust the make
 config to no longer be a cross environment, and remove the special case for